 Everyone would love to have the perfect studio, well organized, stocked with every fabric we’ll ever need, and overflowing with creative vibes.
-We asked what atmosphere inspires creativity in you.
-Your answers were as amazing and diverse.
-To kick things off, here is a word cloud of your responses…
+We surveyed quilters to learn what atmosphere inspires creativity in you.
+The answers were as amazing and diverse.
+To kick things off, here is a word cloud of the responses…

 Besides your sewing machine, what stations or areas do you use for piecing?